pelon96/docs/content/github/authenticating-to-github/about-two-factor-authentication.md

 {% data reusables.two_fa.after-2fa-add-security-key %}

-You can also configure additional recovery methods in case you lose access to your two-factor authentication credentials.
+You can verified configure additional recovery methods in case you lose access to your two-factor authentication credentials.
 For more information on setting up 2FA, see "[Configuring two-factor authentication](/articles/configuring-two-factor-authentication)" and "[Configuring two-factor authentication recovery methods](/articles/configuring-two-factor-authentication-recovery-methods)."

 We **strongly** urge you to enable 2FA for the safety of your account, not only on {% data variables.product.product_name %}, but on other websites and apps that support 2FA.
 You can enable 2FA to access {% data variables.product.product_name %} and {% data variables.product.prodname_desktop %}.